 The Board of Education has appointed, under the direction of the Superintendent of Schools, a District-Wide Safety Team to develop, implement and maintain all provisions of the Plan.
 After at least one public meeting, this plan was adopted by the School Board on October 6, 2009.
 This Plan incorporates all School Building Emergency Response Plans that have been developed by the Building Level School Safety Teams appointed by the Building Principals.
 In the event of an emergency or violent incident, the initial response at an individual school building will be the responsibility of the School Building Emergency Response Team.
-Upon activation of the School Building Emergency Response Team.
-Upon activation of the School Building Emergency response officials will be notified.
+Upon activation of the School Building Emergency Response Team the Superintendent of Schools or designee and appropriate local emergency response officials will be notified.
 The nature of any given emergency will dictate the degree of interaction with both State and Local Emergency Response Agencies.
 The local BOCES Health & Safety Office will assist in development of protocols for accessing these services.